 Why Hasn't This Problem Been Addressed?

 Every year, thousands of people die on American highways as the result of truck-related accidents.
 The Federal Motor Carrier Safety Administration has released its latest "Large Truck and Bus Crash Facts."
 This showed that 4,337 people died in fatal accidents involving a large truck or bus in 2015.
 In many other industries, that many deaths would attract national attention.

 Unlike large or unusual accidents, fatal truck accidents are often scattered in small numbers, and occur all across the country.
-They do not often receive significant media coverage.
+Unfortunately, these accidents don't often receive significant media coverage.
 Accidents like those involving actor Tracy Morgan are the exception.
-According to CNN, the National Transit Safety Board discovered that the driver of the truck which rear-ended Morgan’s limo bus had not slept at all in the twenty-eight hours prior to the accident.
+According to CNN, the National Transit Safety Board discovered that the driver of the truck which rear-ended Morgan's limo bus had not slept at all in the twenty-eight hours prior to the accident.

-Trucking accident cases in Ohio are far more complex than the typical crash lawsuit because it involves liability against the carrier, the driver, the owner of the cargo and possibly others.
+Trucking accident cases in Ohio are far more complex than typical crash lawsuits because they involve liability against the carrier, the driver, the owner of the cargo and possibly others.

 Gervelis Law protects personal injury victims across Ohio and western Pennsylvania.
 The experienced truck accident attorneys of Gervelis Law ensure that accident victims are fully and fairly compensated for their injuries, and that transportation companies are held responsible for their negligence.